Task-Aware Low-Light Enhancement for Robotics [GitHub]

 perceptual video quality metric that combines multiple assessment methods to provide a comprehensive evaluation of video quality.

-In this project, we developed post-processing techniques focused on the brightness and color channels of input video
+In this project, I developed post-processing techniques focused on the brightness and color channels of input video

 sequences.
 This approach significantly enhanced the BD-rate VMAF score by an average of 24%, demonstrating substantial improvements